)

 Application process for eligible individuals interested in attending

-Attendees from the 2025 Summit had an average of 2.5 years of experience at their current company and represented 20 different functions within their organizations such as merchandising, marketing, communications, supply chain, store management, finance and more.
+Attendees from the 2025 event had an average of 2.5 years of experience at their current company and represented 20 different functions within their organizations such as merchandising, marketing, communications, supply chain, store management, finance and more.
 An attendee group with cross-functional backgrounds maximizes learning and networking across the broad spectrum of retail roles.

 Financial Analyst